jonseitz/pulitzer-scraper/README.md

 #pulitzer-scraper

-Digging through the new Pulitzer.org, I found the API used to pull winners by year or category.
-The term id (tid) is a three digit number that corresponds to a specific category.
-The `API_calls.js` module includes a number of functions to call the APIs, while `app.js` includes a basic app that will produce a `winners.csv` file containing all the winners.
+Digging through the new pulitzer.org site, I found the API used to pull winners by year or category.
+Calls are based on a term id (tid), a three digit number that corresponds to a specific category.
+I wrote a quick node-based scraper to pull together a list of all the Pulitzer prize winners in a single CSV file.

 Running the app requirees 44 separate API calls.
 Use responsibly.

 ##To run: